Cursorless consists of

 - support empty lines,

-- supports multiple spoken forms for a single action
+- support multiple spoken forms for a single identifier using

 - support comment lines beginning with

-- ignore any leading / trailing whitespace on spoken forms and cursorless identifiers
+- ignore leading / trailing whitespace on identifiers and spoken forms

 If the spoken form begins with a